ropensci/rcrossref/cran-comments.md

 ## Reverse dependencies

-* I have run R CMD check on the 7 downstream dependencies.
+* I have run R CMD check on the 8 downstream dependencies.
 There were no problems.
 See the summary at <https://github.com/ropensci/rcrossref/tree/master/revdep>

 -------

-This submission includes documentation improvements, and a few bug fixes.
+This submission moves the bibtex package to Suggests as it has been orphaned, and a few minor improvements.

 Thanks!
 Scott Chamberlain